Best Electric Scooter for Kids: Razor E100 vs E200 vs E300

-On this page you will find detailed extra information on electric scooters to help you buy the best scooter for your needs.
+On this page, you will find extra detailed information on electric scooters to help you buy the best scooter for your needs.

 Electric Scooters for Kids

 Electric scooters are perfect for kids to play with.
-Their low power and low maximum speed means they are much safer than gas-powered scooters or bikes, although you can still have plenty of fun with them.
+Their low power and low maximum speed mean they are much safer than gas-powered scooters or bikes, although you can still have plenty of fun with them.

 Best Scooter Brand

 The top brand, topping both ratings and bestsellers lists at major retailers like Amazon, is Razor.
 The Razor family offers both electric scooters (the E series), as well as electric dirt bikes (the MX series).